syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 }

-//Save & Close the document instance
+//Saves and closes the document instance

 document.Save("Result.docx");